B.o.B: Beliefs

-"Flat Earth"
+Flat Earth

 In January 2016, B.o.B expressed the belief that the Earth is flat.
 Astrophysicist Neil deGrasse Tyson responded to B.o.B on Twitter and attempted to persuade him that the Earth is round, but the rapper refused to retract his views and accused NASA of avoiding questions, while releasing a diss track against Tyson.
-The track, titled "Flatline", expands on B.o.B.'s views about the shape of the Earth.
+The track, titled "Flatline", expands on B.o.B's views about the shape of the Earth.
 Tyson and his rapper nephew, Stephen, responded to B.o.B's flat Earth diss with their own diss track titled "Flat to Fact".
 Tyson followed this with a January 2016 television appearance on the Comedy Central late-night talk show The Nightly Show with Larry Wilmore where he addressed the rapper: "It's a fundamental fact of calculus and non-Euclidean geometry: Small sections of large curved surfaces will always look flat to little creatures that crawl upon it ...
 And by the way, this is called gravity" Tyson said, dropping his mic.
-B.o.B. accepted membership in The Flat Earth Society in 2016.
+B.o.B accepted membership in The Flat Earth Society in 2016.

 In September 2017, B.o.B sought $200,000 in donations to launch his own satellites to verify the shape of the Earth.
-Shortly after seeking the original $200,000, B.o.B upped his request to $1,000,000 to cover the cost of many test seeking drones, weather balloons, and satellites.
+Shortly after seeking the original $200,000, B.o.B increased his request to $1,000,000 to cover the cost of many tests, seeking drones, weather balloons, and satellites.